syncfusion-content/blazor-docs/blazor/diagram/commands.md

     }
 }
 ```
+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/main/UG-Samples/Commands)
 ### How to align the selected objects to the right

 The following code example illustrates how to align all the selected objects at the right side of the selection boundary.